eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

   - Linting
 ---

+If you're a JavaScript developer today, you're probably using ESLint and/or TypeScript to assist development.
+Those two tools are common examples of their kind of tooling: ESLint is a common *linter*, whereas TypeScript is a common *type checker*.

 Linters and type checkers are two kinds of tools that both analyze code and report on detected issues.
 They may seem similar at first.
+They both fall under the category of *static analysis*.
 However, the two kinds of tools detect very different issues and are useful in different ways.

 ## What is static analysis?

-*Static analysis* is the inspection of source code without executing it.
+Static analysis is the inspection of source code without executing it.
 This differs from *dynamic analysis*, in which source code is inspected while it is executed.
 As such, dynamic analysis brings with it the inherent danger of executing malicious code or creating side effects while static analysis is safe to execute regardless of the source code.
-There are three forms of static analysis commonly used in web development projects today:

-1. **Formatters**: only print your code quickly, without worrying about logic
-2. **Linters**: execute individually configurable checks known as "lint rules"
-3. **Type checkers**: collect all files into a full understanding of the project
+Static analysis can be immensely helpful for improving code readability, reliability, and overall quality.
+Many developers rely on static analysis to enforce consistent code formatting and style, to ensure code is well-documented, and to catch likely bugs.
+Because static analysis runs on source code, it can suggest improvements in editors, as code is written.

 We'll focus in this blog post on *linters*, namely ESLint, and *type checkers*, namely [TypeScript](https://typescriptlang.org).

+* **ESLint**: executes individually configurable checks known as "lint rules"
+* **TypeScript**: collects all files into a full understanding of the project

 ESLint and TypeScript are often used together to detect defects in code.

 ## Digging deeper into linting vs. type checking